United States Air Force Academy Cadet Chapel: Major renovation

-The Chapel closed in September 2019 for a $158 million renovation and restoration project needed to address water damage.
-Netsch's original plans included a series of rain gutters underneath the aluminum exterior of the Chapel's spires, but these were not built due to budget constraints.
+The chapel closed in September 2019 for a $158 million renovation and restoration project needed to address water damage.
+Netsch's original plans included a series of rain gutters underneath the aluminum exterior of the chapel's spires, but these were not built due to budget constraints.
 The seams between the panels were caulked instead.
 Though the seams were repeatedly re-caulked over the years, decades of leaks left extensive water damage to the main floor and its fixtures.
-During the renovation, an enormous temporary "hangar" was built over the existing structure to allow workers to remove the aluminum panels and stained glass blocks and install the originally-designed rain gutters.
-The Chapel's furniture and pipe organs are also being cleaned and repaired as well.
+During the renovation, an enormous temporary "hangar", or as cadets call it- "The Box", was built over the existing structure to allow workers to remove the aluminum panels and stained glass blocks and install the originally-designed rain gutters.
+The chapel's furniture and pipe organs are also being cleaned and repaired as well.
 The project was originally scheduled to be completed by November 2022.
-In November of 2021, the Academy's campus architect, Duane Boyle, said that the project will miss its original completion date, after construction crews discovered more asbestos inside the Chapel's structure than expected, requiring additional time for remediation.
-The renovations are presently scheduled to be completed in 2027.
+In November 2021, the academy's campus architect, Duane Boyle, said that the project will miss its original completion date, after construction crews discovered more asbestos inside the chapel's structure than expected, requiring additional time for remediation.
+Renovations are presently scheduled to be completed in 2027.